 To give your baby a dream feed, you simply feed your baby while he or she is still sleeping.

 For example, your 5-month old baby goes to sleep around 7 p.m., you feed them around 10 p.m. before you go to bed, and your baby might sleep until 4 or 6 a.m. or later.
 This gives you a glorious 6 to 8 hours of sleep!
-If you go to bed early and have your partner/spouse give the dream feed and you can get even more sleep!
+If you go to bed early and have your partner/spouse give the dream feed, you can get even more sleep!

 If your baby wakes up during the feeding, soothe them back to sleep as you would at bedtime.
 It may take a few nights for your baby to get used to it.